mokaixu/azhng.github.io/_drafts/2020-04-29-evolving-vectorized-sql-engine-removing-memory-constraint.markdown

 Distinct/Unordered/newTupleProbability=0.100/rows=65536/cols=4/ordCols=0-8    14.0MB ± 0%     2.2MB ± 0%   -83.99%  (p=0.000 n=9+10)
 ```

-I hope you enjoyed learning how our vectorized hash table work under the hood and how we
+I hope you enjoyed learning about how our vectorized hash table works under the hood and how we
-continously evolving our algorithms and implementations.
+continously evolve our algorithms and implementations.
 What I have presented in this blog
-post is only a tip of the iceberg of what we have worked on for the vectorized engine that's
+post is only the tip of the iceberg of what we have worked on for the vectorized engine that's
-coming in CockroachDB 20.1 release.
+coming in the CockroachDB 20.1 release.
 I am very grateful for the opportunity to work with the
 absolute brilliant engineers at Cockroach Labs and I want to really thank my mentor Alfonso,
 my manager Jordan and my teammate Yahor for this amazing internship.
 Thank you Cockroach Labs,
 it has been a great journey.

 # P.S.

-// TODO(azhng): hiring plug?
+// TODO(azhng): hiring plug? // don't forget

 [1]: https://www.cockroachlabs.com/blog/vectorized-hash-joiner
 [2]: https://www.cockroachlabs.com/blog/how-we-built-a-vectorized-execution-engine/